USEPA/emf/EMF/deploy/doc/guides/sql_basics.md

 After the `SELECT` command, we list which columns from the table we want to output.
 In our example, we've used the asterisk (`*`) to grab all the columns of the table.
 This is equivalent to writing `SELECT country, state, pollutant, annual_emissions FROM state_emissions ...`.

 Besides listing the column names, you can also include different expressions in the `SELECT` list to create calculated columns.
-For example, we can divide the annual emissions value by 365 to compute the average day value as shown in the query below.
-[Section](#calculated_columns) has more information on calculated columns.
+For example, we can divide the annual emissions value by 365 to compute the average day value as shown in the query below. [@Sec:calculated_columns] has more information on calculated columns.

     SELECT country, state, pollutant, annual_emissions,
            annual_emissions / 365 AS avg_day